sapkotajeevan/pynetwork-automation/README.md

 # About The Project
 **Network Automation** has been the name of the game, in past couple of decades.
 The technologies like **Software Defined Networking(SDN)** and **Intent Based Networking(IBN)** are being widespreadly used in the industry today.
-This project is a small effort towards understanding Network Programmability and Automation using Python.
+In this project, I have attempted to explore Network Programmability and Automation options using Python.
 All the modules used in this project have been explained below;

 # Contents
 * [Handling CSV Files](#1-handling-csv-files)